 I know there are vets who need training camp to make sure they are in top shape for the regular season.
-But there are some guys like Adrian Peterson who keep themselves in tip top shape not matter what.
+But there are some guys like Adrian Peterson who keep themselves in tip-top shape no matter what.
 So why bother them with extra practice?
-It is not like Peterson and guys at his level are going to get much playing time in the preseason any way.
-Teams are not going to risk them getting hurt before games that matter start up.
+It is not like Peterson and guys at his level are going to get much playing time in the preseason anyway.
+Teams are not going to risk them getting hurt before games that matter.

 The boredom that comes with NFL training camp results in pranks and other time killing activities.
 Rookies get awful haircuts from veterans because the vets need something to occupy their time…and they enjoy being mean to the rookie hot shots.